• Skip to primary navigation

 Author: MaryAnne

-Light and fluffy muffins with juicy blackberries mixed into the batter for extra moisture and beautiful color.
-Cinnamon and brown sugar is added for deeper and richer flavor, and the golden muffin tops are lightly sprinkled with granulated sugar for a delightful crunch.
+These light and fluffy muffins have juicy blackberries mixed into the batter for extra moisture and beautiful color.
+Cinnamon and brown sugar are added for deeper and richer flavor, and the golden muffin tops are lightly sprinkled with granulated sugar for a delightful crunch.

 Print Recipe Pin Recipe